 2. Trust in authority:

-Easy access to credible knowledge created a generation who can investigate and come to conclusions without needing to speak to ‘advisors’.
+Easy access to credible knowledge created a consumer generation who can investigate and come to conclusions without needing to speak to ‘advisors’.
 We ‘crowdsource‘ knowledge.
-Unlike our parents’ generation, this makes it far easier pull from a variety of sources before making informed decisions.
-Facebook tells us only 8% of millennials surveyed ‘trust financial institutions for guidance’.
-Our goal is to contribute to our financial knowledge community which will help the 92%.
+Unlike the days before ubiquitous technological access, this makes it far easier pull from a variety of sources before making informed decisions.
+Facebook tells us only 8% of 20 – 35-year-olds surveyed ‘trust financial institutions for guidance’.
+Our goal is to help the remaining 92% and pull from other generations, to contribute to our financial knowledge community.

 3. Technology + Online Advisors:

-Millennials are more informed when it comes to fees than previous generations.
+Consumers are more informed than ever.
 In the past, it was easier for advisors/financial companies to hide fees within products.
 Easy access to online comparison reviews and a move to online advisors has given us all a transparent view of cost/benefits.
 This is changing where we shop, for the better.

 Things are Changing

 Traditional financial companies are learning slowly.
-But they are still focussing more on the ‘Gen X’ers who (today) have more money.
+But they are still focussing more on the ‘high net worth’ individuals.
 However, an entirely new sector is being built from the ground up named ‘FinTech‘.

 The FinTech sector understands that we are different.
 We need transparency.
 That we want to talk to online advisors, using the mobile/web first.
 That we stay away from high fees and want to transact with ethical companies.
 Companies such as RobinHood are transforming free access to individual stocks.
 Stash (simplified, low cost access to ‘themed’ funds), WiseBanyan (fee free investment app) and Acorns (automatically invests your spare change) are democratizing access to investment products.
 All are growing rapidly as the focus is very much on millennials.